Keelung is a picturesque port city in Northern Taiwan, famous for its Miaokou Night Market, hillside temples and waterside cityscape.

 From the colourful Zhengbin fishing port to its natural wonders like Heping Island Geopark and Yehliu Geopark, there are lots of things to do in Keelung – it is also less than 1 hour away from Taipei by train or bus.

-The main port of call for cruise-ships in Northern Taiwan, Keelung continues to change at a fast pace, with many new attractions unveiled in the last year including the Keelung Great Food Town waterfront complex and the free to visit Keelung Tower.
+The main port of call for cruise-ships in Northern Taiwan, Keelung continues to change at a fast pace, with new attractions unveiled all the time including the Keelung Great Food Town waterfront complex and the free to visit Keelung Tower (currently closed for renovations).

-From fantastic food to stunning shrines, here is our guide to the best things to do in Keelung, Taiwan.
+From fantastic food to stunning shrines, here is our guide to the best things to do in Keelung, Taiwan – we last visited and stayed in Keelung in March 2026.

 Taiwan checklist

-For booking tours, transfers and SIM cards we recommend Get Your Guide, Viator, KK Day or Klook.
+For booking tours, transfers and buying SIM cards/eSIMs we recommend Klook, Get Your Guide, Viator or KK Day.

-You might like – 10 Hello Kitty things to do in Taiwan >
+You might like – First time visitors guide to Taipei >

 How to get to Keelung